-Cut meat into 1-inch cubes and place on a baking sheet.
+Cut the meat into 1-inch cubes and place on a baking sheet.
 Freeze for 20 minutes.
 In a small bowl combine sage, thyme, salt and cayenne.
 Place 1 pound of meat in the bowl of a food processor.
 Add a heaping tablespoon of seasoning mix to meat and pulse in food processor until ground and spices are incorporated throughout the meat.
 Transfer to a large piece of parchment paper.
 Roll into a log and twist the ends of the paper to secure.
 Repeat with remaining meat.
 Can be frozen for up to 2 months.

 Place the log of sausage in the freezer for 30 minutes (this makes it easier to slice).
 Cut into 1/4-inch thick pieces.
 Cook on a skillet over medium-high heat until golden brown on both sides and cooked through.
 I like to cook it in a small amount of ghee.
 You can also crumble and cook it and add to a sauce, soup, or use it for a pizza topping.